dianapatrong/DE101_SQL_Assignment/README.md

 > NOTES:
 > 1. Place all your DDL's in `sol_exercise2.sql` file and place the file in the `Solutions` folder
+> 2. Place your `Dockerfile` or `docker-compose.yml` into the `Solutions` folder
-> 2. Indexing may be needed in some tables for better performance
+> 3. Indexing may be needed in some tables for better performance

 ### Indexing Performance Example: